Sheral123/E-SENSE-HAR/README.md

 ## Dataset

-We use the ESENSE sensor dataset for Human Activity Recognition.
-Please place the dataset in the `data/` directory.
+We use the Dataset for Leave-One-Out cross-validation and my-data for random-split for Human Activity Recognition.

 ## Methodology